Listening & Speaking: Goals, Objectives and Learning Outcomes

 Goal

-The students will develop important writing skills that will enable them to produce academic texts required in their undergraduate studies.
+The students will develop essential writing skills that will enable them to produce academic texts required for their undergraduate studies.

 Objectives